ItsUnbidden/jv-telegram-course-bot/README.md

 For a **full** and **detailed** list of *features* of the platform, go [here](/docs/FEATURES.md).
 Here are the main ones:

  - Different creators have their **own dedicated bots** where their content is located.
- - Application wide **role system**, allowing creators to manage their content, customers and so on.
+ - Application-wide **role system**, allowing creators to manage their content, customers, and so on.
  - Creators can **add or edit** courses inside the bot:
    <table>
      <tr>